WPDevelopers/disable-comments/readme.txt

 **Please delete any existing comments on your site before applying this setting, otherwise (depending on your theme) those comments may still be displayed to visitors.**

 == Changelog ==

+= 1.0.4 =
+* Fix CSRF vulnerability in the admin.
+Thanks to dxw for responsible disclosure.

 = 1.0.3 =
 * Compatibility fix for WordPress 3.8